pmitros/school-committee/streamline.md

   and teachers, rather than the administration

-From there, the school should shift to processes where everything is open unless there is a compelling reason to do otherwise, and where it's not only open, but where the school takes proactive steps to spread and share information about the school system.
+From there, the school should shift to processes where everything is open unless there is a compelling reason to do otherwise.
+Furthermore, the information should not only by open, but the school should take proactive steps to spread and share information about the school system, even to otherwise less engaged parents.

 This is a quality issue.
 We have some of the best teachers in the world, and we need to find ways to spread best practices throughout